nochiel/giveBTC/README.md

 ## Additional Information

-- [](doc/reviews): contains a review of existing challenges, opportunities, and applications for receiving bitcoin donations.
+- [Reviews](doc/reviews.md): contains a review of existing challenges, opportunities, and applications for receiving bitcoin donations.
-- [](doc/use-cases): contains a list and description of use cases for a bitcoin donation app.
+- [Use Cases](doc/use-cases.md): contains a list and description of use cases for a bitcoin donation app.

 ## Gordian Principles